daniloapr/flutter_screen/README.md

 This is a fork from [Screen](https://github.com/clovisnicolas/flutter_screen) with Null Safety support added.

-This was not well tested yet, so, I do not recommend using it for production apps.

 ## Usage

 To use this plugin, add the dependency on your pubspec: